AntelopeIO/leap/CONTRIBUTING.md

 To get it out of the way:

 - **[main](https://github.com/AntelopeIO/leap/tree/main)** is the development branch.
 All work on the next release happens here so you should generally branch off `main`.
 Do **NOT** use this branch for a production site.
-- **release/** branches contain stable releases of leap.
+- **release/** branches contain stable releases of Leap.
 Some of these branches may be obsolete, a prerelease (release candidate), or designated as stable and ready for use in production.
-Generally do **NOT** use these branches to work on leap's source unless you are working on a defect or change that would apply to a current stable release or release candidate.
-If in doubt, branch off of `main` and a leap maintainer will chime in if you should switch to a release branch.
+Generally do **NOT** use these branches to work on Leap's source unless you are working on a defect or change that would apply to a current stable release or release candidate.
+If in doubt, branch off of `main` and a Leap maintainer will chime in if you should switch to a release branch.

 ### Submitting Pull Requests